 01 Nov Honoring Veterans in the Transportation Industry

-There are currently 18.2 million veterans in the US, as reported by the most recent Census.
+There are currently 18.8 million veterans in the US.
 Let’s not gloss over this number.
-That’s not just 18.2 million people, that’s 18.2 million people with names, families, and lives that matter.
+That’s not just 18.8 million people, that’s 18.8 million people with names, families, and lives that matter.
 Let’s pull the curtain back a bit on veterans and consider a brief history of Veteran’s Day, how veterans influence the transportation industry, and take time to honor Kopf veteran Tom Stanfill.

 From Armistice Day to Veteran’s Day